 Gluten Free Flour Blends For Baking:

 Gluten-free flour blends come in many price points, so I tend to use the less expensive blends for cake, cookies, and muffins.
-I use the more expensive one, Authentic Foods Steve’s Bread Blend for bread, pizza, biscuits, and pie crust.
+I use the more expensive one, Authentic Foods Steve’s Bread Blend, for bread and rolls that need shaping.

-- Biscuits – My favorite gluten free flour blend for making biscuits is Cup4Cup.
-Indeed, I tested 12 different gluten free flour blends in my recipe to know how each works.
-I shared all of the results in my popular Gluten Free Biscuits recipe so you can see how each blend performed.
+- Biscuits – My favorite gluten-free flour blend for making biscuits is Cup4Cup.
+Indeed, I tested 14 different gluten free flour blends in my recipe to know how each works.
+I shared all of the results in my popular Gluten-Free Biscuits recipe so you can see how each blend performed.
+I also have

 - Cakes and Cookies – I tend to use the less expensive flour blends for cakes and cookies.
 I find that King Arthur Measure for Measure and Bob’s Red Mill 1:1 GF Flour Blend work just fine.
 There is no huge difference in using these brands compared to the more expensive blends.

-I encourage you to try my DIY Gluten Free All Purpose Blend, too.
+I encourage you to try my DIY Gluten-Free All Purpose Blend, too.
 It works well in both regular and yeast recipes.
-You may also enjoy learning how each flour blend can vary.
+Gluten-free baking is like science.
+Learn why Gluten-Free Flour Blends Vary to learn more.

 Gluten Free Flour Measuring Tips: